Rate Limits Configuration

 Prometheus Query

-Section titled “Prometheus Query”# Rate limit hit rate over 5 minutesrate(nora_rate_limit_hits_total[5m])
+Section titled “Prometheus Query”# Request rate over 5 minutesrate(nora_http_requests_total[5m])

 Section titled “Troubleshooting”Symptom: “429 Too Many Requests” errors